Abbotsbury Railway: Money shortage and other problems

 On 5 September 1884 it was reported that construction work was at a standstill; Mr Burleigh had failed to attend the last four meetings.
 A notice was sent to him stating that the works would be put in the hands of another contractor unless he resumed the work immediately.
 Green and Burleigh were the majority shareholder, of course.
 It may be surmised that Green and Burleigh themselves were financially embarrassed, for at a meeting on 7 October 1884 Burleigh introduced a Mr George Barclay Bruce, who undertook to complete the works, taking over all the shares allocated to Green and Burleigh; this arrangement was formalised on 16 December 1884.

-In fact Burleigh and Green (as the partnership seemed to be styled now) went into liquidation in March 1885.
+Burleigh and Green (as the partnership seemed to be styled now) went into liquidation in March 1885.

-At the Annual General Meeting on 19 March 1885 it was announced that the Great Western Railway had agreed to a loan of £10,000, and also to the construction (by them) of an interchange station at "Broadwey Junction".
+At the annual general meeting on 19 March 1885 it was announced that the Great Western Railway had agreed to a loan of £10,000, and also to the construction (by them) of an interchange station at "Broadwey Junction".

 Last lap to opening

 The half yearly shareholders' meeting on 2 October 1885 was held in Weymouth, and it concluded with a trip to Abbotsbury by train.
 At last the line was all but complete.
-Col Rich of the Board of Trade carried out the formal inspection on 28 October 1885.
+Colonel Rich of the Board of Trade carried out the formal inspection on 28 October 1885.
 He found the line generally satisfactory, although a large number of minor technical points concerned with the signalling were commented upon.
 The working arrangement was to be "one engine in steam" for the time being, until the junction station at Upwey was completed, passenger trains were to run through to Weymouth.

 The line opened to the public on 9 November 1885.
 Six miles of railway had taken six years to build, and three men had lost their lives during the construction.
 At the beginning of 1886 the GWR remitted the first instalment of the Abbotsbury Railway's share of receipts for the half year: £99 12s 8d.

 The GWR junction station was to be called Broadwey Junction, but it was not ready for opening day, so for a period trains on the branch terminated at the Abbotsbury Railway Broadway station, and onward passengers were conveyed by horse and carriage to Upwey GWR station.
 On 19 April 1886 the junction station was ready, now to be called Upwey Junction, so that the stations on the line were then: